 11. Ola Loa Vitamins Drink Mix

-I discovered Ola Loa energy powder at the local health food story by accident.
+I accidentally discovered Ola Loa energy powder at the local health food store.
 My daughter is a dancer, singer, and actress.
 She was performing in a play while rehearsing another show.
-At the same time, she worked part-time and went to college full time.
+At the same time, she worked part-time and went to college full-time.

 She needed to keep her energy level up without drinking a lot of coffee or tea.
 Ola Loa turned out to be the solution to keep her functioning at optimum levels.

-I started taking it as well and find it keeps my energy levels up at an even keel - no energy spurts and crashes.
+I started taking it and found it keeps my energy levels up at an even keel - no energy spurts and crashes.
 The packets contain very little sugar.

-Methylation is a primary trait of adaptation to the constantly changing aspect of the physical and chemical states of life.
+Methylation is a primary trait of adaptation to the constantly changing aspect of life's physical and chemical states.
 It regulates cell energy, immunity, and healing based on the body's genetics.
 I included a video that explains all the chemical aspects of this superfood.

-The packs come in a box of 30 or purchase individual packs to see if you like it.
+The packs come in a box of 30 or purchase individual packets to see if you like them.

 12. Ginger Root